i49/pulp/README.md

 Pulp project provides Java API for EPUB processing and its implementation.

+## Features

+Pulp has the features described below:

+- Supports EPUB specification 3.0 and 3.1, which are defined by IDPF.
+- Can read and write EPUB files.
+- Can create EPUBs programmatically from scratch.
+- Clean separation between API and its implementation.

 ## Project Structure

 This project is composed of the following modules.